Are you familiar with the process of marbleizing / crystallizing for marble polishing?

 I had white marble in my kitchen in Florida (not something I would have considered on my own for the obvious reasons).
 They apply a chemical that bonds with the marble and creates a lustrous to shiny surface that is easily renewed.

-I can appreciate that you think it is "fabulous" probably because it makes the marble shiny.
+I can appreciate that you think recrystallization (also called vitrification) is fabulous.
+It makes the marble shiny and that's the homeowner's goal.

-But more people don't do it (and most pros don't like it) because crystallization creates problems (sometimes expensive nightmare problems) not found with standard marble polishing.
+Most people don't do it... and most pros don't like it because marble crystallization creates problems (sometimes expensive nightmare problems) not found with standard marble polishing.
 It's just an inferior method.

 Crystallization can ruin your marble, it takes longer and costs more without ANY benefit over standard marble polishing.